jeka-kiselyov/mdict/README.md

 # node mdict

+> This project is out of date and there're no plans to update it.
+Please use [terasum/js-mdict](https://github.com/terasum/js-mdict) for your projects instead.

 node.js mdict (*.mdx, *.mdd) file reader

 Rude refactoring of https://github.com/fengdh/mdict-js to make it work on nodejs by [Jeka Kiselyov](https://github.com/jeka-kiselyov).